sickinga/hux_weather/README.md

 ## Project

 This is a weather dashboard application built with Vue.js and TypeScript for the course Hypermedia UX Engineering.

 The weather data is from the [weather api](https://www.weatherapi.com/) API.
-An API key is added in the live deployment.
-For running it locally, it has to be added to your local project.
+The geo data is from [mapbox](https://docs.mapbox.com/api/search/geocoding/).
+The API keys are added in the live deployment.
+For running it locally, they have to be added to your local project.

 Live deployment: tbd

 **Features and functionalities:**
+Cities can be saved via the bookmark button in the search results and if a search result is clicked the detail page is opened.
+Saved cities can be removed from the dashboard via the delete bookmark button while hovering over the weather card.

 - weather dashboard for multiple locations
 - location search
+- add and remove locations with pinia state management
 - local storage: selected locations and temperature unit
 - dynamic routing to a weather details page for each location
 - responsive for desktop and mobile